tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 # TODO: Add the last command-line for SDL2

 P.S. currently GLEW is required to compile all the Windows bindings except Direct3D9.
-Now GLEW can be optionally replaced by GLAD or by GL3W.
+UPDATE: Now GLEW can be optionally replaced by GLAD or by GL3W.
 The latter is already present in the repository, so that we have another Windows binding that should work without additional libraries.

 ====================================